Emsteel: Operations

-The Emirates Steel division runs a vertically integrated steel complex in Abu Dhabi which uses a carbon capture system.
-Its main products include reinforcing bar (rebar), wire rods, and heavy sections used in construction, infrastructure, and energy projects.
-The Emirates Cement division includes subsidiaries such as the Al Ain Cement Factory, Emirates Blocks, and Anabeeb, which manufacture cement, clinker, concrete blocks, and pipes for the regional construction industry.
+It operates through two primary divisions: Emirates Steel and Emirates Cement.
+The Emirates Steel division runs a steel complex in Abu Dhabi which uses a carbon capture system.
+Its main products include reinforcing bar (rebar), wire rods, and heavy sections.
+The Emirates Cement division includes subsidiaries such as the Al Ain Cement Factory, Emirates Blocks, and Anabeeb, which manufacture cement, clinker, concrete blocks, and pipes.